-Uber’s scandal in 2017 showed how only focusing on performance can damage a company’s reputation.
-For those unfamiliar with the story, Uber’s management team sacrificed the fundamental values of integrity and respect to drive short-term profits based on performance.
+Uber’s 2017 scandal demonstrated how a sole focus on performance can harm a company’s reputation.
+For those unfamiliar with the story, Uber’s management team sacrificed the fundamental values of integrity and respect to prioritise short-term profits over long-term performance.
 Sure, you want to be profitable, but profitability is not only about meeting performance targets.
 Profitability, more than anything else, is driven by motivation.
 To achieve great success, you need to nurture extraordinary performance.

 For extraordinary performance, you need highly motivated employees.

-But first, let’s talk about the problem with traditional performance reviews.
-As mentioned, they focus mostly on hard, tangible targets.
+However, first, let’s address the issue with traditional performance reviews.
+As mentioned, they focus primarily on challenging, tangible targets.
 When you meet the numbers, whatever it takes, you get a good review and are rewarded generously.
 When you behave ethically and do the right thing but miss the targets, even slightly, you get punished.

-Uber is an extreme example, but they are far from isolated cases.
-It was unfortunate that they had someone with enough courage to speak up and uncover the scandal.
+Uber is an extreme example, but they are far from an isolated case.
+It was unfortunate that someone dared to speak up and uncover the scandal.
 In most companies, it’s accepted and allowed by most employees, who are too afraid to speak up.

 But there’s a far more significant issue with performance reviews, which are closely linked to the field of psychology and the birth of positive psychology.
-Traditionally, psychology focused on looking for problems until Martin Seligman, at the turn of the century, suggested that, in turn, it should focus on human strengths.
+Traditionally, psychology focused on identifying problems until Martin Seligman, at the turn of the century, suggested that it should, in turn, focus on human strengths.

 The birth of positive psychology was a radical shift in the right direction.
 The focus shifted to identifying strengths and enabling individuals, which resulted in extraordinary performance.